djeada/Numerical-Methods/notes/7_ordinary_differential_equations/eulers_method.md

 $$  u(0.1) \approx 1.1025 $$

-## Advantages
+### Advantages

-- Euler's method is straightforward to implement.
+- Euler's method is **easy** to implement and serves as a foundational technique for introducing numerical solution methods for ODEs.
-- It can provide a reasonable approximation when the step size is small and the function is well-behaved.
+- It can provide **reasonable approximations** for well-behaved functions when the step size is sufficiently small.
+- The simplicity of the method makes it computationally inexpensive for basic problems and suitable for initial experimentation.

-## Limitations
+### Limitations

-- The method is not always accurate and can lead to significant errors if the step size is not chosen appropriately.
+- **Accuracy** is limited, as the method can introduce significant errors if the step size is too large or if the function has rapid changes.
-- Errors from each step accumulate, leading to larger errors in the final result.
+- The **cumulative error** from each step can grow significantly, making the method unsuitable for long-time integration.
-- The method might not be stable for all types of ODEs.
+- **Stability** is an issue, as Euler's method may fail to converge or produce reliable results for stiff or oscillatory ODEs.
+- The method lacks the ability to adapt step sizes dynamically, which can lead to inefficiencies or inaccuracies in varying conditions.